wintercms/docs/services-validation.md

 Note that when validation fails, we pass the `Validator` instance to the Redirect using the `withErrors` method.
 This method will flash the error messages to the session so that they are available on the next request.

-October will always check for errors in the session data, and automatically bind them to the view if they are available. **So, it is important to note that an `errors` variable will always be available in all of your pages, on every request**, allowing you to conveniently assume the `errors` variable is always defined and can be safely used.
+Winter will always check for errors in the session data, and automatically bind them to the view if they are available. **So, it is important to note that an `errors` variable will always be available in all of your pages, on every request**, allowing you to conveniently assume the `errors` variable is always defined and can be safely used.
 The `errors` variable will be an instance of `MessageBag`.

 So, after redirection, you may utilize the automatically bound `errors` variable in your view: